verbal-autopsy-software/openva_pipeline/docs/config.rst

         must be linked to the Verbal Autopsy program.
 For more details, see the DHIS2 Verbal Autopsy program `installation guide <https://github.com/SwissTPH/dhis2_va_draft/blob/master/docs/Installation.md>`_

-#. **SmartVA Configuration**: The pipeline can also be configured to run SmartVA using the Python application available from the `ihmeuw/SmartVA-Analyze repository <https://github.com/ihmeuw/SmartVA-Analyze>`_.
+#. **SmartVA Configuration**: The pipeline can also be configured to run SmartVA using the Python application available from the GitHub repository `ihmeuw/SmartVA-Analyze <https://github.com/ihmeuw/SmartVA-Analyze>`_.

    #.
 Install the SmartVA-Analyze application from the repository: `https://github.com/ihmeuw/SmartVA-Analyze <https://github.com/ihmeuw/SmartVA-Analyze>`_ and save it in the pipeline's working directory (see below).